Sutherland Shire: Health

-The Shire is serviced by Transdev NSW bus services and Sydney Trains services on the Illawarra line.

 Emergency services

 Fire and Rescue NSW has stations at Miranda, Sutherland, Cronulla, Engadine and Bundeena.
 The NSW Ambulance Service has stations at Caringbah (Sutherland Hospital), Engadine in the south and Menai in the west and Bundeena.
 Due to the large area designated as National Park and the prevalence of bushland in the area Sutherland Shire has 12 New South Wales Rural Fire Service stations.
 There are stations located at Bundeena, Engadine, Grays Point, Heathcote, Illawong, Kurnell, Loftus, Maianbar, Menai (currently relocating to Barden Ridge), Sandy Point, Waterfall and Woronora.
 These brigades attend fires, vehicle accidents, missing persons searches and community education days.
 Good coverage in the area from Fire and Rescue NSW also means that these Rural Fire Service members are regularly sent out of area to help the rest of New South Wales and on occasion interstate.
-The Shire also has a State Emergency Service unit based at Heathcote with facilities at Menai and shared facilities at Woronora.
+The Sutherland Shire also has a State Emergency Service unit based at Heathcote with facilities at Menai and shared facilities at Woronora.

 Surf life saving and river life saving

 There are four surf life saving clubs, a surf life saving offshore rescue boat and Marine Rescue NSW base located at Cronulla and a river life saving club and Rural Fire Service and State Emergency Service boats located at Woronora.
-The clubs and boats provide life saving and first aid services to the many visitors to the Shire's beaches and rivers.
+The clubs and boats provide life saving and first aid services to the many visitors to the Sutherland Shire's beaches and rivers.
 The four surf clubs from south to north are: Cronulla SLSC, North Cronulla SLSC, Elouera SLSC and Wanda SLSC.
 The offshore rescue boat operated by the Cronulla District Lifesaver Rescue frequently assists in major marine rescues along the Sydney coast.

 Culture

-Anthony Redmond claims the Shire has a reputation for insular localism that also manifests itself in surf culture, has a high conservative vote and is Sydney's second largest Bible belt.
+Anthony Redmond claims the Shire has a reputation for insular localism that also manifests itself in surf culture, has a high conservative vote and is Sydney's fourth largest Bible belt.